 I don’t advertise 3 prints for £14 because it’s a clunky price offer.
 The magic price is £10.
 That’s the hook to get people really interested.
 I can up-sell the better offer.

-If you are serious about making a living as an artist, Brooke has an insanely popular class on Skillshare (affiliate).
-Over 30,000 students!.
+If you are serious about making a living as an artist, Douglas has a popular class on Udemy with 2337 students and very good reviews

 How to Haggle The Price of Your Art Prints